 For our list of Registered Organisations please click here

 We actively promote the scheme to potential clients through our advocacy work, publications and recruitment activities.

 Any historic environment organisation may apply.
 You must pass the following resolution

-"All archaeological work of [the organisation] shall be carried out in accordance with the Standards and guidance of the Institute for Archaeologists"
+"All [archaeological/historic environment] work of [the organisation] shall be carried out in accordance with the Code of conduct, the Charter, by-law and regulations of the Chartered Institute for Archaeologists"

 Registration is based on the identification of a Responsible Post-holder within the organisation.
 This person is defined as holding

 "a position within the management structure of an organisation which represents the highest level of specifically archaeological responsibility, whether or not any other archaeological posts are subordinate to that position"